Psychosexual disorder: Voyeurism, exhibitionism and frotteurism

 Voyeurism is self-reported sexual arousal from spying on others or the observation of others who are engaged in sexual interaction.

 Exhibitionism are public acts of exposing parts of one's body that are not socially acceptable to be exposed.
 Exhibitionistic acts are among the most common of the potentially law-breaking sexual behaviors.
 Examples of this would include "streaking" during a professional sporting event or protesting a political event in the nude.

 Frotteurism is considered a rare paraphilia that revolves around an individual's sexual satisfaction being derived from rubbing upon another non-consenting individual.
 The term frotteurism itself can be broken down and derived from the French verb frotter which means rubbing.

 Diagnosis

 In the DSM-5 all paraphilia disorders can be diagnosed by two main criteria that are referred to criteria A and criteria B respectively.
 The A and B criteria include a duration in which the behavior must be present for (typically six months) and specific details of actions or thoughts that are correlated specifically with the respective disorder being diagnosed.

 Treatment

 Psychosexual disorders can vary greatly in severity and treatability.
 Medical professionals and licensed therapists are necessary in diagnosis and treatment plans.
 Treatment can vary from therapy to prescription medication.
 Sex therapy, behavioral therapy, and group therapy may be helpful to those distressed by sexual dysfunction.
-More serious sexual perversions may be treated with androgen blockers or selective serotonin reuptake inhibitors (SSRIs) to help restore hormonal and neurochemical balances.
+More serious sexual disorders may be treated with androgen blockers or selective serotonin reuptake inhibitors (SSRIs) to help restore hormonal and neurochemical balances.